learn-co-curriculum/react-hooks-react-router-intro/README.md

 * Analytics

-  Analytic tools normally track page views, but a SPA doesn't have pages in the traditional sense, so this makes it harder for Analytical tools to track page views.
-We will need add extra scripts to handle this limitation.
+  Analytic tools normally track page views, but an SPA doesn't have pages in the traditional sense, so this makes it harder for Analytical tools to track page views.
+We will need to add extra scripts to handle this limitation.

 * They are much harder to design.

-We have to plan out all the possibilities that might happen on the __Client-Side__, this might feel like we are repeating designs that we have already completed with our server routes and models.
+We have to plan out all the possibilities that might happen on the __Client-Side__; this might feel like we are repeating designs that we have already completed with our server routes and models.

 #### Push it, Push it

 When we make server calls we are making a __GET__ request to a URL and that new URL is in our address bar.
-If we have visited a few different URL's though that information is saved in browser history.
+If we have visited a few different URL's that information is saved in browser history.

 Go to the JavaScript console in Chrome and type